 Contact us in good time

-We call on firms that provide or plan to provide these services to contact us now, using this form.
-We look forward to discussing our supervision with them, as well as the guidance we can provide in terms of compliance.
+DNB looks forward to discussing our supervision with firms that provide or plan to provide these services, as well as the guidance we can provide in terms of compliance.
 Contact us by email at email@example.com or DM us at @DNB_NL.
 Or call us at 0800 020 1068.

 The European directive states that the duty to register must take effect no later than 10 January 2020.
 It could also apply from a later date, however, depending on the exact timing of the directive's implementation into Dutch law.
 The legislative proposal for implementation is now before the Dutch House of Representatives.